-For further information about timetables and bus routes, we advice to check the Atac website.
+For further information about timetables and bus routes, we advice to Atac official website.

-We present the 5 most common tickets used to move about Rome by bus, tram, trolley bus and subway:
+Here you find the 5 most common tickets used to move around Rome by bus, tram, trolleybus and subway:

-ROMA 24 HOURS (€7) Valid for 24 hours from the moment it has been stamped for an unlimited number of journeys
+ROMA 24 HOURS (€7) Valid 24 hours from first validation and for unlimited travel within the city of Rome

-ROMA 48 HOURS (€12.50) Valid for 48 hours from the moment it has been stamped for an unlimited number of journeys
+ROMA 48 HOURS (€12.50) Valid 48 hours from first validation and for unlimited travel within the city of Rome